 When the psychotherapy patient comes late or “no-shows”

-What do you do when the psychotherapy patient comes late or “no shows”.
-This article was previously published on Dr. Lynn Friedman’s Johns Hopkins blog on psychodynamic psychotherapy psychotherapy.
+How do you think about it when a psychotherapy patient comes late or “no shows”.
+This article was previously published on Dr. Lynn Friedman’s Johns Hopkins blog on Psychodynamic Psychotherapy.

-In the last post, we talked about when the psychotherapy patient comes late or “no shows”, in the case of a new patient.
-Let’s focus today on the current patient who comes late.
-The most important task, during the hour, is to listen to the patient’s concerns.
-What has brought them to psychotherapy, or counseling or psychoanalysis, at this time?
-That is, what is their, “presenting problem”?
-And if this problem has persisted for a long time, why are they coming now?
-Often, there is a precipitating event or situation that prompts them to make the call.
+In the last post, we explored what happens when a new patient comes late or “no shows”.
+Today, let’s focus on the current patient who comes late.
+If we’ve been seeing the person for a while we know a bit about what has brought them to psychodynamic psychotherapy, or counseling or psychoanalysis.
+That is, we know about their “presenting problem”?
+Moreover, if these difficulties have persisted for a while, we have probably clarified what prompted them to seek help for it, at this time.
+Often, there is a precipitating event or situation that compelled them to make the call.

 Some psychotherapy patients are able to discuss their lateness, directly

 As for their lateness, many patients will explain it to you.
 Some will be able to tell you, spontaneously, that they were apprehensive about coming.
-The fact that they can tell you this is an extremely good sign.
-Also, it allows you to empathically ask what sorts of worries or concerns they had about coming.
-Right away, they are opening the door for an alliance in which you partner with them, helping them to join with you to get a perspective on their concerns.
-Their candor is a very good thing, indeed.
+The fact that they can tell you this is an extremely positive sign.
+In it indicates a capacity to self-metaphorically as well as a capacity for self-reflection.
+Beyond this, it allows you to empathize and to inquire as to what sorts of worries or concerns they had about coming.
+Right away, they are opening the door for an alliance in which you partner with them, to deepen their (and your) understanding of their feelings.
+Their candor is a very valuable thing, indeed.

-Others are less aware of the unconscious factor that may drive their lateness
+Others are less aware of the unconscious factors that may drive their lateness

 Others may tell you they didn’t allow enough time, didn’t realize that your office was so far away or that they had trouble parking.
-Although these concerns can be taken literally, it is important for you to make a note to yourself about the unconscious anxieties they may reflect.
-Beyond unconscious anxieties, their explanation may reveal something about how they navigate the world.
+Although these concerns can be taken literally, it is important for you to recognize that they reflect the person’s unconscious anxieties.
+Their explanation may reveal something about how they navigate the world.
 For example, the patient who tells you that they didn’t allow enough time may be telling you something about how they approach new situations.
 They may be a person who has trouble with transitions or who has difficulty allowing themselves to acknowledge that the treatment is important to them.
 Contrast that to the patient who arrives a half an hour early.
 Each may be revealing something very important about their personal psychology.

 Think in terms of metaphor